Sunny Isles Beach, Florida: Education

 The Norman S. Edelcup/Sunny Isles Beach K–8, with four stories, is currently educating students from kindergarten through 8th grade from all of Sunny Isles Beach and Golden Beach as well as the Eastern Shores neighborhood of North Miami Beach.
 The school can hold up to 1,600 students.
 The school opened in August 2008 as a K–6, with grades 7 and 8 introduced in the subsequent two school years.
 The school has or is currently participating in: Accelerated Reader, VMath Live, mock elections, book drives, toy drives, etc. The school has state of the art technology that includes Smart Boards and surround sound microphones for both teachers and students.
 The school has Intracoastal and ocean views from almost every classroom on the 2nd, 3rd, 4th, and 5th floors.
 Sunny Isles Beach spent $12.5 million so the school district could buy the land.
 The anticipated 2008 enrollment of city residents in the school was about 900.
 It was originally known as Sunny Isles Beach Community School, but in 2011 a proposal came in to rename it after Mayor Norman S. Edelcup.

 Residents who want a standard comprehensive middle school instead of a K–8 may choose to enroll at a separate middle school, Highland Oaks Middle School in an unincorporated area.

-Alonzo and Tracy Mourning Senior High Biscayne Bay Campus is the zoned senior high school.
-Prior to the opening of Mourning in 2009, Dr. Michael M. Krop Senior High School served Sunny Isles Beach.
-Sunny Isles Beach still lists Krop on its website.
+Alonzo and Tracy Mourning Senior High Biscayne Bay Campus, which opened in 2009 in North Miami, is one senior high school serving residents of Sunny Isles Beach.
+Dr. Michael M. Krop Senior High School also serves Sunny Isles Beach.
+Sunny Isles Beach lists both Krop and Mourning as Senior High Schools on its Education website.